ProBlematicWN/Leafy/README.md

 - Screenshot your desktop via slash-command
 - Toggle screenshot avaliability
 - Show local time
-- Convert Twitter and TikTok to better one with discord embed supported
+- Convert Twitter and TikTok links to better one with discord embed supported
 - Mention your friends with wrong keyboard layout
+- Troll your friend (the "beggar" one) with beggar-emoji picture